Amarnath Amarasingam: Career

 Amarasingam studied religion and culture at Wilfrid Laurier University from 2007 to 2011.
 Since September 2011 he teaches as a lecturer at Wilfrid Laurier University, since January 2012 additionally at the University of Waterloo.
 2013 he was awarded a PhD with a thesis on social movement activism, his doctoral advisor was Lorne L. Dawson.
 From May 2014 to May 2016, he conducted research with a grant from the Social Sciences and Humanities Research Council as a postdoctoral fellow at Dalhousie University.
 He is a senior research fellow at the London Institute for Strategic Dialogue, a fellow in the George Washington University Center for Cyber and Homeland Security extremism program and since January 2017 directs a study on Western Foreign Fighters at the University of Waterloo.

-Amarasingam has written for The New York Times, Politico, The Atlantic, VICE News, The Daily Beast, Foreign Affairs, The Huffington Post, Al Jazeera und "War on the Rocks".
-2016 he participated in the TV-documentation "ISIS: Rise of Terror".
+Amarasingam has written for The New York Times, Politico, The Atlantic, Vice News, The Daily Beast, Foreign Affairs, The Huffington Post, Al Jazeera and War on the Rocks.
+2016 he participated in the TV-documentation ISIS: Rise of Terror.